OpticonOSEDevelopment/opn2500_opn6000_sdk/README.md

 - `/FileSystem` -> Header files for the [ChaN's FatFs Generic file system](http://elm-chan.org/fsw/ff/FileSystem)
 - `(other OS related header files)`

+## /source
+- `version.c` -> Places the version of the application at a fixed location in memory, so it can be retrieved in Appload

 ## /mdk

 - `OPN2500` / `OPN6000` / `nRF528xx` specific header files